id-tarzanych/countries/README.txt

 ## Developers note: ##

-There is no need to make this module a dependency unless you use the FAPI or Field elements.
+There is no need to make this module a dependency unless you use the APII or Field element.
 A simple countries list should be generated using:

 --------------------------------------------------------------------------------
 <?php